Team-Uniken/api.relid.uniken.com/source/index.md

 ## Pause-resume of API runtime

-Applications written for mobile platforms like Android, iOS and WindowsPhone always handle the 'OS is pausing your application' and the 'OS is resuming your application' events (the successful applications almost always implement this handling).
+Applications written for mobile platforms like Android, iOS and WindowsPhone generally require to handle the 'OS is pausing your application' and the 'OS is resuming your application' events.

 The REL-ID API includes ```PauseRuntime``` and ```ResumeRuntime``` routines that terminate-and-save the runtime state and restore-and-reinitialize the runtime state respectively: